Presentation: 2.8 Million page views per day, 70 million per month, one server!

 Here are the slides from the session, which I designed to be useful on their own, even for those who did not attend.

-And the video of the slideshow, with the sound track, is now uploaded, and you can watch it below:
+And the video of the slideshow, with the sound track, is now uploaded to Archive.org, and you can watch it at this link.

 Good stuff, thanks.
 So all MYISAM tables except the three you listed which are INNODB? (users, sessions, votingapi_vote)